sechan9999/Udacity-DRL-Nanodegree-Continuous-Control-Project/Report.md

 The critic model contains both scalar and distributional network architectures, and you can choose which architecture to use via one of the hyperparameters, `distributional`.

 There are two types of noise available: parameter space noise through noisy linear layers, and gaussian noise on the action space.
 The standard deviation of the gaussian noise is controlled by `eps` training parameters.
-Ornstein-Uhlenbeck noise is a popular and effective noise for continuous control tasks like this, but I have only implemented gaussian noise as I followed the methods used in [Distributional Deep Deterministic Policy Gradient](https://arxiv.org/abs/1804.08617).
+Ornstein-Uhlenbeck noise is a popular and effective noise for continuous control tasks like this, but I have only implemented gaussian noise as I was following the methods used in [Distributional Deep Deterministic Policy Gradient](https://arxiv.org/abs/1804.08617).

 For [my previous project](https://github.com/wytyang00/Udacity-DRL-Nanodegree-Navigation-Project), I wasn't especially interested in implementing the "Sum Tree" algorithm for efficient sampling as described in [Prioritized Experienced Replay](https://arxiv.org/abs/1511.05952) since I was too caught up in making the whole algorithm working.
-However, this time, the time cost for training was a huge issue because training an agent would take days of training, which made it hard for me to fiddle with hyperparameters.
+However, this time, the time cost for training was a huge issue, taking several days for training an agent, which made it hard for me to fiddle with the hyperparameters.
 So, I have implemented the "Sum Tree" algorithm using NumPy arrays and vectorized operations, and incorporated it in the `ReplayBuffer`.
 This kept the sampling and updating costs low and constant, significantly boosting the training speed.

 ## Hyperparameters

-Most of the hyperparameters are similar to the ones I had in the [previous project](https://github.com/wytyang00/Udacity-DRL-Nanodegree-Navigation-Project), but a few hyperparameters have slightly different effects and there are also some additional hyperparameters added.
+Most of the avalilable hyperparameters are similar to the ones I had in the [previous project](https://github.com/wytyang00/Udacity-DRL-Nanodegree-Navigation-Project), but a few hyperparameters, such as `eps`, have slightly different effects and there are also some additional hyperparameters added.
 I ran several training sessions with different hyperparameter settings and settled with these values using **20-Agents version**:

 ```python
 hyperparams = {